Tangshan railway station

 Tangshan railway station (唐山站) is a station in Lubei District, Tangshan, Hebei, China.
-It is located on the Tianjin–Shanhaiguan railway, Tianjin–Qinhuangdao high-speed railway and the under construction Beijing–Tangshan intercity railway.
+It is located on the Tianjin–Shanhaiguan railway, Tianjin–Qinhuangdao high-speed railway and the Beijing–Tangshan intercity railway.

 History

 Construction of Tangshan railway station started on 17 March 1993, and opened to passenger services on 11 November 1994.
 The original Tangshan railway station was renamed Tangshan South.

 On 26 November 2013, a new station building was put into use.